Friday, January 24, 2014

-At the age of thirteen, Francis studied theology at the University of Paris and immediately afterword earned a doctorate in law.
-However, he felt called to the priesthood and was ordained and during the time of the Protestant Reformation.
+At the age of thirteen, Francis studied theology at the University of Paris and immediately afterward earned a doctorate in law.
+His father desired that he become a lawyer and politician.
+However, he felt called to the priesthood and was ordained during the time of the Protestant Reformation.
 The Catholic Church at this time was losing many of its parishioners to the new churches of the Protestant Reformation and Francis set out to restore Catholicism to the area around Lake Geneva known as Chablais.

 “The highest degree of meekness consists in seeing, serving, honoring, and treating amiably, on occasion, those who are not to our taste, and who show themselves unfriendly, ungrateful, and troublesome to us.”